swentel/indieweb/README.md

 ## Drush commands

-Note you need drush 8 or later to run these commands, although legacy commands in indieweb.drush.inc are available too.
+Note: you need drush 8 or later to run these commands, although legacy commands in indieweb.drush.inc are available too.
 Don't forget to pass on your domain in the drush commands as it's important for some functionality to work.

 ```